life-and-dev/church/index.md

 Truth: Jesus was against hierarchies (Matthew 23:1-12)

-> And **call no man your father on earth**, for you have one Father, who is in heaven. **Neither be called instructors**, for you have one instructor, the Christ. -- Matthew 23:9-10 (ESV)
+> And **call no man your father on earth**, for you have one Father, who is in heaven. **Neither be called instructors**, for you have one instructor, the Christ. — Matthew 23:9-10 (ESV)

-### Christians gatherings are contained in expensive church buildings
+### Christian gatherings are contained in expensive church buildings

 Myth: *God is honored by expensive church buildings.*